predictivetechnologysystems/MachineTrader-Community/README.md

 # MachineTrader-Community
 This is a community repository for MachineTrader users who want to upload or share json files in their MachineTrader instances that can be used implement and execute algorithmic trading strategies.
-Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows in the video training library." [url]
+Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows in the video training library" by clicking here: https://drive.google.com/file/d/1sZTaXBhRjyAKSIIaxdYJ8Lh2xVoUtV_8/view?usp=sharing

 Many of the procedures described below have corresponding instructional videos so if you prefer video learning, go to the MachineTrader YouTube channel.